slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 Accuracy: 88.999999
 ```

-Let's see how this looks visually.
-Since these embeddings are now trained, we can see more defined clusters with ~89% accuracy in the prediction task.
+Since these embeddings are now trained, we can visualize more defined clusters with ~89% accuracy in the prediction task.

 ![](/assets/images/2023-09/output2.png)